UPPMAX/HPC-python/docs/index.rst

     - Use the Q/A page for the workshop with your questions.
         - https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EZJ2RH0InOlIqCSF1DAhxXgBVirUT04xQsaHka17j2ZJIw?rtime=4q1KLG9z3Eg

-    - Depending on how many helpers there are we'll see how fast there are answers.
+   - Use this page for the workshop with your questions
-        - Some answers may come after the workshop.
+   - It helps us identify content that is missing in the course material

-    - Create a new line for new questions.
-Take care if others are editing at the same time.
+   - We answer those questions as soon as possible

 .. warning::

-   - **Please be sure that you have gone through the `pre-requirements <https://uppmax.github.io/R-python-julia-matlab-HPC/prereqs.html>`_**
+   - Please, be sure that you have gone through the **`pre-requirements <https://uppmax.github.io/HPC-python/prereqs.html>`_** and **`preparations <https://uppmax.github.io/HPC-python/preparations.html>`_**
    - It mentions the familiarity with the LINUX command line.
    - The applications to connect to the clusters
       - terminals